 He lived a ripe old life - almost to 100 at that - and as the world mourned his death in April 2021, there were fond memories aplenty to look back and bask in.

-From his cheeky asides, his stoic nature and that "take the f##king photo" moment, there's no denying the Duke has given us an incredible amount of laughs over the years.
+From his cheeky asides, his stoic nature and that "take the f##king photo" moment, there's no denying the Duke gave us an incredible amount of laughs over the years.

 And that spark and flair for life has been with him all along - dating right back to his youth.

 The Palace confirmed his passing on April 9, with a statement explaining: "His Royal Highness passed away peacefully this morning at Windsor Castle.

 "The Royal Family join with people around the world in mourning his loss."